SPONSOR F.A.Q.

 Any monetary donation sent in for a child, outside of the monthly sponsorship amount, will be given to the Unsponsored Children’s Fund.

-Sponsored children, with the support of their families and program leaders, commit to meeting the participation requirement of writing four letters each year to their sponsors in addition to sending photo and grade updates periodically.
-However, when political, cultural, or environmental conditions compromise the security of children and their families, they are unable to send or receive letters.
-Our office will notify you if this type of situation arises with your sponsored child.
+Sponsored children, with the support of their families and program leaders, commit to meeting the participation requirements of sending their sponsor correspondence (letters, cards, progress reports, newsletters, etc.), along with photo and grade updates each year.
+At times, however, political, cultural, or environmental conditions compromise the security of children and their families, limiting their ability to send or receive letters.
+Our office will notify you if this type of situation arises with the child you sponsor.

-It can take up to two months or more for a child’s correspondence to reach a sponsor.
+It can take two months or more for a child’s correspondence to reach a sponsor.
 These important letters travel great distances!
-First, a child’s family or child development center send the letter to a child sponsorship coordinator.
-In places where communication and postal services are inefficient, parents and center directors have to arrange a meeting to pass letters to the coordinator in person.
+First, a child’s family or child development center sends the letter to a child sponsorship coordinator.
+In some places, parents and center directors must arrange a meeting to pass letters to the coordinator in person.
 The coordinator then processes the letter, which includes translation into English when needed.
-Processed letters are sent on a monthly basis to the NCM international office.
-When the letters arrive, NCM child sponsorship staff and volunteers prepare and mail them to the sponsors.
+The letters are scanned and sent to our office electronically.
+NCM child sponsorship staff review the letters and upload them to the sponsor’s online account for viewing.
+If a sponsor doesn’t have an online account, staff and volunteers prepare and mail a copy of the scanned letter to them.
+Occasionally, sponsorship coordinators mail the original letter or card to our office after it is scanned and uploaded online.
+If our office receives an original piece of correspondence, we will forward it to the sponsor.

 CONTRIBUTIONS

-At least 80 percent of all funds received are spent on direct services and developmental interventions that provide your sponsored child with support and resources to achieve a brighter future.
+At least 80 percent of all funds received are spent on direct services and developmental interventions that provide the child you sponsor with support and resources to achieve a brighter future.
 No more than 20 percent of funds are used for program administration or fundraising in our international and regional offices.

 Sponsors commit to giving $30 each month.
 Payments may be made monthly, quarterly, or annually.
 When we receive and process a contribution, sponsors with a valid email address will receive an electronic receipt and child sponsorship statement.
 Sponsors may opt to receive paper receipts and statements by contacting our office.
 We also offer options for automatic withdrawals through a credit/debit card or bank account, and payments can be made online at ncm.org/cspayment.